centralhardware/botPlatform/README.md

-When the bot receives a message that starts with a slash, if the code contains an annotation with this command, the message will be processed by the method annotated with this annotation, ps the text without the command will come to the method
+When the bot receives a message that starts with a slash, if the code contains an annotation with this command, the message will be processed by the method annotated with this annotation, PS the text without the command will come to the method

+### implementation features

+#### telegram

+for telegram support two variant of implementation:

+- long polling: you can use proxy server (if telegram blocked in your country)
+- web hook (not yet implement)

-#### echo bot example
+### echo bot example

 you can find an example of echo bot in modules Example in the source code of the library